Quarkyonic Quark-Meson Coupling Model for Nuclear and Neutron Matter

-However, it is urgently desirable to consider the effect of interactions among baryons to make the quarkyonic model more realistic.
-In Ref.~\cite{PhysRevC.110.025201}, Koch et al. have first performed such investigation using the IdylliQ model with the interaction due to $\sigma$ and $\pi$ meson exchanges, and have studied the possibility that normal nuclear matter is quarkyonic.
-In their calculation, the onset density of quarkyonic matter is below $\rho_0$, and they have argued that the strong depletion of nucleons at low momentum generated by the quark Pauli blocking is consistent with the experimental data of quasi-elastic electron scattering off nuclei.
-See also Ref.~\cite{PhysRevC.110.045203}.
-It is also vital to examine whether such depletion is again consistent with the EMC (European Muon Collaboration) effect~\cite{1cf54052d9ae48328912c72f106badaf, ARNEODO1994301} and other nuclear reactions like a single-nucleon knockout~\cite{nikolakopoulos2025quarkphasespacedistributions}.
-In any case, it is {\em quite remarkable} that the explicit quark degrees of freedom may play a pivotal role in nuclear medium around the nuclear saturation density, $\rho_0$.
+So far, in quarkyonic models, the nuclear interaction is not considered.
+Thus, it is urgently desirable to consider the effect of interactions among baryons to make the quarkyonic model more realistic.
+In Ref.~\cite{PhysRevC.110.025201}, Koch et al. have first performed such an investigation using the IdylliQ model with the interaction due to $\sigma$ and $\pi$ meson exchanges.
+In their calculation, the quarkyonic phase begins below the nuclear saturation density, $\rho_0$.
+See also Ref.~\cite{PhysRevC.110.045203, 28sk-9bm3}.

 On the other hand, even below $\rho_0$, using the quark-meson coupling (QMC) model, it has been indicated that subhadronic degrees of freedom are essential to understand the properties of nuclear medium and finite nuclei~\cite{SAITO20071, GUICHON2018262, KREIN2018161}.